WSU-4110/Lost_and_Found/README.md

 - **Front-end:** Developed using CSS and HTML.

-- **Back-end:** Utilizes Java and a SQL database to store user data.
+- **Back-end:** Utilizes Python and a SQL database to store user data.

 ## External Resources